Battle of Andkhud: Aftermath

 The defeat in Andkhud turned out to be a disaster for prestige of the Ghurids, who lost their control over most of the Khorasan except Herat and Balkh.
 Further, Muhammad was forced to conclude a peace treaty with Alauddin and Khwazmian Empire.

 The Catastrophe of Andkhud, lead to a number of rebellions in the Ghurid empire.
 Aibak Beg, his general during the battle deserted him and seized Multan after executing Muhammad's governor of Multan Amirdad Hasan.
 Hussain Kharmil as per Juzjani, also deserted him.
 (Note: A fourteenth century text Tarik-i guzida claimed that Muhammad of Ghor's trusted slave Yildiz even besieged his capital Ghazna on rumours of his death.
 This is repeated by later historians including Ferishta.
 However, this is not corroborated by earlier authorities.
 Further, Yildiz remained loyal to Muhammad till his murder in Dhamiak.)
 (Note: Conversely, Mohammad Habib states that the governor of Ghazna Yildiz indeed rebelled.
 However, it was not Taj al-Din Yildiz who was in charge of Kirman then.)
 Notwithstanding, within a year or so, Muhammad of Ghor curbed these rebellions and restored his empire to stability.
-He ordered the construction of a boat bridge across the river Oxus to launch a invasion of Transoxania to avenge his rout at Andhkhud.
+He ordered the construction of a boat bridge across the river Oxus to launch an invasion of Transoxania to avenge his rout at Andhkhud.
 The Ghurid governor of Bamiyan was ordered to prepare for a "holy war against the infidels of Turkistan".

 However, another rebellion occurred in his empire in the Salt Range by the Hindu Khokhars who disrupted Muhammad's communication between Lahore and Ghazni which forced him to move towards India again.
 The Khokhars were defeated after a hotly contested battle.
 On his way back, Muhammad was assassinated near the Indus by Ismailis on 15 March 1206 whom he persecuted during his lifetime.
 (Note: Some later writers propagated that Muhammad of Ghor's assassins were sent by Alauddin.
 However, this is not attested by any contemporary evidence.
 Alauddin had no reason to murder the Ghurid Sultan whose Central Asia expansion was already halted after his rout at Andkhud.
 Muhammad of Ghor though laid siege to the fort controlled by the Heretics during his campaign of Khurasan.
 His assassins were possibly sent by the Imam of Alamut.)

 After his death, his successor Ghiyath al-Din Mahmud was forced to acknowledge the suzerainty of the Khwarezmians.
 The Khwarezmian empire within a decade or so, reached up to the Indus River and captured the western frontier of Ghurids as well which included Ghazni, Kandahar and Kabul.
 However, the Khwarezmian empire, soon was swept away by the Mongol conqueror Genghis Khan in 1221.